 While Beverly Hills is most known for shopping, dining and the celebrities who regularly enjoy the two, many are pleased to learn the city is also overflowing with art, architecture and cultural attractions.

 Wallis Annenberg Center for the Performing Arts

 The Wallis Annenberg Center for the Performing Arts is located within the historic Beverly Hills Post Office, an award-winning architectural gem designed by Ralph C. Frewelling in the Italian Renaissance Revival style with WPA project murals by Charles Kessler, which was in operation from 1934 to 1998.
 The campus that once delivered the mail, now delivers the performing arts.
 Since opening its doors in October 2013, The Wallis has produced or presented hundreds of dance, music and theater programs that are local, national and international in scope, creating robust and distinctive presentations and education programs curated with both creativity and social impact in mind.
 The Wallis campus includes the 150-seat Lovelace Studio Theater, the 500-seat Bram Goldsmith Theater, the Promenade Terrace (featuring Dance Sundays with Debbie Allen and Friends, and other free public programming) and GRoW @ The Wallis: A Space for Arts Education and outreach classrooms.
-Under the leadership of Artistic Director Paul Crewes and Managing Director Rachel Fine, The Wallis remains a vital community and cultural hub for the city of Beverly Hills.
+With a national reputation as a vibrant cultural hub and performing arts campus, The Wallis remains a central part of the Beverly Hills community.

 Academy of Motion Picture Arts and Sciences

-Located on Wilshire Boulevard, the Academy of Motion Picture Arts and Sciences features a Grand Lobby Gallery which is free and open to the public.
+Located on Wilshire Boulevard, the Academy of Motion Picture Arts and Sciences headquarter features a Grand Lobby Gallery which is free and open to the public.
 Visit the lobby to view rotating art exhibits such as collections of rare, vintage movie posters.
 This Academy building is where the nominations for the Academy Awards are announced each year.
 Screenings happen throughout the year for members and their guests in the building's 1,012-seat, state-of the-art Samuel Goldwyn Theater and its 67-seat screening room.